 And who do we have here ?

-Walking down Bath Street to Mount Street we meet Charles Chadwick, Elijah Higgett, Joseph Hallam , John McKenna and George Purcell.
+Walking down Bath Street to Mount Street, Adeline takes us to meet Charles Chadwick, Elijah Higgett, Joseph Hallam , John McKenna and George Purcell.

-Charles Chadwick, fruiterer, greengrocer, potato merchant, confectioner and dealer in British wines, traded in Bath Street – in premises owned by next-door neighbour Elijah Higgett — until his death in December 1879.
+Charles Chadwick, fruiterer, greengrocer, potato merchant, confectioner and dealer in British wines, traded in Bath Street – in premises owned by next-door neighbour Elijah Higgett — until his death on December 7th, 1879.

 He was the son of cordwainer Samuel and lacerunner Ann (nee Noon) and so nephew of James Chadwick whom we met at the beginning of our walk and of another Charles Chadwick whom we shall meet shortly further down Bath Street.

-In July 1855 he married widow Elizabeth Daft (nee Handley) almost exactly a year after the death of her first husband Henry, a brewer of West Bridgford.
+On July 25th, 1855 he married widow Elizabeth Daft (nee Handley) almost exactly a year after the death of her first husband Henry, a brewer of West Bridgford.
 She was the daughter of farmer David Handley and Mary (nee Flint) of West Bridgford.

-From the Ilkeston Pioneer of November 1860. © Trustees of NEWSPLAN2000
+Advert (right) from the Ilkeston Pioneer of November 1860.

-In 1866 Charles applied to the Local Board for permission to place his baskets in front of his shop, as usual.
-However as the road was a public one, the Board concluded that if he was given permission then other tradesmen would follow suit.
+In 1866 Charles applied to the Local Board for permission to place his baskets in front of his shop, as he had always done in the past.
+However as the road was a public one, the Board was feeling rather combative (bolshie ??) and concluded that if he was given permission then other tradesmen would follow suit.